ABOUT CIRCLING THE NEWS

 CTN also appeals to its Midwestern readers with a certain amount of common sense.

-The newspaper also prints viewpoints on education, parenting and politics and tries to embody Will Roger . . . .
+The newspaper also prints viewpoints on education, parenting and politics and tries to embody Will Rogers . . . .
 “Well, all I know is what I read in the papers.”

 Sue Pascoe is the editor.
 She worked at the Palisadian-Post for about a decade before becoming editor of Post 283 News and then Palisades News.
 After a labor dispute, she left that publication and started writing this current entity.